jmacnett/florida-man-ttrpg/README.md

 5. they were sucking on your toes as you woke up that morning
 6. drove your car into the water because 'Jesus told them to'

-Note: all of the above impediments are based on actual news stories we've found.  fucking florida man, right?
+Note: all of the above impediments are based on actual news stories we've found.
+Fucking florida man, right?

 Happy gaming!